didillysquat/VTK2022/README.md

 The practical will take place in room M739 from 09.00-16.30 on the 6-8th of December.
 It is currently unclear whether we will have access to the room on the 9th of December as well.

-Ben Hume, the current SequAna bioinformatician will be running the practical and there to assist you.
+Ben Hume, the current SequAna bioinformatician will be running the practical and will be there to assist you.

 ## Computing setup
 You will need access to a computer to complete this practical.
-While M739 does contain computers that you could use to login to the SequAna computation server (where much of the work will occur) this is a very inconvenient way to work as your home directory is deleted after every session and it is not possible to install applications that use Graphical User Interfaces (GUI).
+While M739 does contain computers that you could use to login to the SequAna computational server (where much of the work will occur) this is a very inconvenient way to work as your home directory is deleted after every session and it is not possible to install applications that use Graphical User Interfaces (GUI).

-As such it is strongly recommended that you bring a laptop with you to complete the practical.
+As such, it is strongly recommended that you bring a laptop with you to complete the practical.
 There will be 1 spare laptop available for use during the practical session in M739, but this laptop cannot leave the room as it belongs to SequAna.